kamil-kw/kamil_cv_1st_project/README.md

 ### About me

-* An short overview to showcase who am I and what I do.
+* A short overview to showcase who I am and what I d

 ### Resume page: